 But the cocoon that was our protection and our nourishment now constrain us.
 We have newfound knowledge that needs to be shared with fellow butterflies.
 We want to go to a world desperately needing the spiritual beauty that Jesus has so richly blessed us with.
 And we just can’t get there from this cocoon.
 So we each leave the cocoon that was the Lord’s church in Raleigh and fly to where God leads us.

 We are excited, we are scared, we are hopeful.
 We are grateful beyond words for the butterfly that God made of us from the caterpillar that we were.

 And we will always, always, thank God for the cocoon.

 Welcome!
 TLC Evangelist Bebe Isrel delivered his second sermon of a 3 part series tackling the subjects that most congregations stay away from.
 Last week Bebe looked at the Silence issue and this week his lesson looked at binding examples.
-At first glace you may think the lessons are what you have heard before but take a moment to listen and you will most likley find something totally different.
+At first glace, you may think the lessons are what you have heard before but take a moment to listen and you will most likely find something totally different.
 Bebe looks at the issues from a different angle and gives plenty of “examples” to ponder.
 You can find the lessons in the sermon library or click one of the links below to listen.

 - Silencing The Law of Silence

 - Examples Yes!
 Binding?
 I Think Not